tessercat/pbx-docs/client/notes.md

 and opening the connection.

 In perfect negotiation,
-the accepting peer
-is the impolite peer.
+the accepting peer is the impolite peer.

 Once the accepting peer
 has accepted an offer
-and initialized the Connection, it closes the connection at any time by closing the Connection object and sending `close` to the offering peer.
+and initialized the Connection, either peer can close the connection at any time by closing the Connection object and sending `close` to the other peer.

 # Connection